vlatko-v/sweet-spot-donut-sales-forecasting/README.md

 ---

-This was a joint Capstone project as part of [Spiced Academy Data Science Bootcamp](https://www.spiced-academy.com/en/program/data-science).
+This was a joint Capstone project as part of the [Spiced Academy Data Science Bootcamp](https://www.spiced-academy.com/en/program/data-science).

 The project was done in collaboration with: